joshualiuxu/qcmi/README.md

   + assigned_process() identifies ecological associations as environmental filtering and dispersal limitation

-  + qcmi() quantifies the local intensity of microbial biotic interaction.
+  + qcmi() quantifies the local intensity of microbial biotic associations.

-  + cal_alphacon() calculates the contributions of microbial interaction on alpha diversity
+  + cal_alphacon() calculates the contributions of microbial associations on alpha diversity

-  + cal_betacon() calculates the contributions of microbial interaction on beta diversity
+  + cal_betacon() calculates the contributions of microbial associations on beta diversity

 For a detailed introduction, please see qcmi.test.r.